 Fonferek Falls

 Also in Green Bay’s orbit is this scenic glen in a county park along Bower Creek.
-A wheelchair accessible path leads just 300 feet from the lot to view this 30-foot falls from an overlook with a railing, or you can climb down into the glen for a closer look.
-As the falls comes off an undercut rocky lip, you and your crew can even get into the space behind the icy beard of the little stream for an impressive one-of-a-kind photo-op.
+A wheelchair-accessible path leads just 300 feet from the lot to view this 30-foot falls from an overlook with a railing, or you can climb down into the glen for a closer look.
+As the falls come off an undercut rocky lip, you and your crew can even get into the space behind the icy beard of the little stream for an impressive one-of-a-kind photo-op.
 Also check out the natural rock bridge!

 Daggett Memorial Park